 Practical Woodworking Course

 Practical Woodworking is a 50 hour comprehensive course that focuses on the necessary skills, tools, techniques, and safety to successfully enter the world of woodworking and furniture making.
 Beginner, intermediate, and advanced students learn about furniture design, construction, and finishing as well as wood behavior, hand tools, machines, milling from the rough, squaring, and joinery.
 It is an intensive class for folks who want to continue woodworking in the future.
 It is a week of hard work with a lot of fun mixed in.
 Watch the video and read below for a more in-depth look at what we're all about.

-Watch the video below to experience what our course and studio offer!
-It covers the course design and goals, our stress on safety, footage of a class in session, an introduction to our instructors, and a look into the shop:
+Watch the video below to experience what our course and studio!
+It explains the course, our stress on safety, footage of a class in session, an introduction to our instructors, and a look into the shop:

 The Practical Woodworking course at the JD Lohr School of Woodworking is a complete and comprehensive woodworking course held in our shop on the 13-acre farm in southeastern PA.
 This is total immersion woodworking for ambitious, interested adults.
 With class size limited to 11 students and 3-4 instructors in each class, all needs of every student are met regardless of experience level.
 If you are self taught with no formal training as a woodworker, this course will quite literally change the way you work.

 The course successfully meets the needs of multiple experience levels in a safe, well equipped, spacious, congenial, and educational environment.
 All instruction and lab experience is under the personal direction of master woodworkers as well as one or two additional experienced woodworkers/teacher assistants who are on hand during all lab hours providing roughly a three-to-one student-to-instructor ratio.
 Intermediate to more advanced students should not be put off by the fact that beginners are also included in this course.
 Check out some of the work done by our alumni in the Alumni Furniture Gallery to get an idea of what our students are capable of.